muhammad-ahmad66/trillo-project/readme.md

 #### _Responsive Sass Website_

-This project is a responsive website that puts a strong emphasis on using Sass for styling.
-It features a custom grid system created with floating, along with various cool CSS effects and animations.
-The project follows the 7-1 pattern for organizing Sass files, making it easy to navigate and customize.
-Whether you're looking for a responsive design or interested in exploring Sass features, this project provides a practical example.
+This project is meticulously crafted with a primary focus on harnessing the power of CSS Flexbox.
+From layout structuring to responsive design, every aspect is tailored to leverage the flexibility and efficiency offered by Flexbox.
+Whether you're diving into Flexbox for the first time or seeking a practical application, this project showcases the capabilities of this CSS feature.

 ### Site URL